openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/eliminating_pii.rst

 Open edX sites and edX Edge do not require any personally identifiable information (PII) about learners during third-party authentication.
-PII is information that can be used to reveal an individual's identity, such as a name, identification number, or email address.
+PII is information that can be used to reveal an individual's identity, such as a name.
 Your identity provider (IdP) service can send only non-personal identifiers to create edX site accounts for learners.
-If you configure third-party authentication in this way, the edX site never receives PII from your institution.
+If you configure third- party authentication in this way, the edX site never receives PII from your institution.

 .. contents::
    :local: